AbiMatthews-Gordon/swaglabs-automation-test/README.md

 # SWAGLABS Automation Test

-This is a WebDriverIO Test Automation project for the LUMA website, which can be found at https://www.saucedemo.com/.
+This is a Cypress Test Automation project for the SwagLabs website, which can be found at https://www.saucedemo.com/.
 It carries out the following workflows:

 * Add to cart
 * Remove Item from cart